Ismelfigueroa/Pub-Crawl-Austin/README.md

 # Pub Crawl Austin

 ### User Story:
-As a fan a want to:
+As a beer fan a want to:
 Find local breweries.
 Remember my current favorite brewery.

 ### Keep track of beers I like as the user I want to: